Mari Pintau Beach, Sardinia: 7 Best Things To Know

 KAL’E MORU – If you’d rather go to a sandy beach, this is the closest to Mari Pintau.
 It’s nicely sheltered.
 It’s a good option if you want a beach with a bit more services.

-BACCU MANDARA – A bit further, this sandy beach is one of the lesser known beaches by tourists, but a popular spot for locals.
+BACCU MANDARA – A bit further, this sandy beach is one of the lesser known beaches by tourists.
+Locals love it.
 There is a kiosk where you can get food and drinks and where you can rent umbrellas and other beach equipment.

 Where to stay to easily access Mari Pintau

 Mari Pintau is close enough to Cagliari so it’s an ideal place for a day trip.
-For accommodation in Cagliari, click here.
-If you wish to stay closer, you could opt for a holiday rental in Gereméas – for more information, click here.
+Here you can find accommodation in Cagliari.
+If you wish to stay closer, you could opt for a holiday rental in Gereméas – here you can find options for more places to stay in Geremeas.

 Mari Pintau